extrajordanary/p5js-game-of-life/README.md

 At the end of each step of this project, you will need to create a new commit and save it to your GitHub repo.

 This is important for keeping a history of your changes for yourself and so that others can see your progress over time.
 This is similar to showing your work on a long math problem.
-We don't want to just see the final answer, we want to see the incremental work that went into creating the final product.
+We don't want to just show the final answer, we want to show the incremental work that went into creating the final product.
 It's also very helpful in case your code ever gets so broken that you want to go back a step and start over.

 #### Using git